AsgerSuhr/TextureSplitterAI/docs/author.md

 # Author
 My name is Asger Suhr langhoff, and I'm a 3D artist based in london.
-I classical art and technical stuff, please feel free to check out my portfolio, if curiosity hits you.
+I like classical art and technical stuff, please feel free to check out my portfolio, if curiosity hits you.

 ## wwww.asgerlanghoff.com